 Washing out your dog’s mouth can mean the difference between life and death.
 We recommend you take your pet to your vet or an after -hours emergency clinic just to be sure; especially puppies and small dogs, who get more poison per pound, and senior dogs with frail immune systems.
 Since there is no antidote, your veterinarian will treat the after effects.

 is prevention by directly supervising your dogs during outside time, especially during warm weather (which is year-round for us, right?).
 We know it’s tough; there is a tendency to let dogs out to pee and play by themselves while their families make dinner or do chores.

 But we want you to think of your dogs as three year-olds who happen to be furry.
 Would you ever dare to leave your little one outside by herself?
 Of course not.
 It takes a split second for a dog to find a “fun” toy that hops.
 And then his or her agony and panic starts… as does yours!

 Bufo Toads can be found everywhere, but they are especially drawn to lights at night and pet food left out in bowls after rainy nights.
-We recommend you feed your pets indoors, but if you must feed outside, keep your pet bowls empty at night, or use this tendency against them to trap and then relocate them.
+We recommend you feed your pets indoors, but if you must feed outside, keep your pet bowls empty at night, or use this tendency against them to trap them.
 Unfortunately, they seem to come back once they figure out your backyard is a good food source.